eldu/CIS563-FluidSolver/README.md

 ## 3D Viewer

+CONTROLS
+Arrows Keys to rotate around the screen.

 #### How the code works
 ##### The Gist
 Main -> Calls Viewer -> Draws window -> Creates all of the objects (JSON File is parsed to create Fluid Solver which displays all of the particles) -> Draw Loop (Draw everything possible) -> Destroy everything